j-savellano/toy-robot/README.md

 % java -ea ToyRobotSimulatorTest
 ```

-You should see the printed text displayed below at the last part after executing the `java ToyRobotSimulatorTest` command.
+You should see the printed text displayed below at the last part after executing the `java -ea ToyRobotSimulatorTest` command.

 ```
 #####################